-Selecting Stop Auto Profile from the profile menu or context menu will terminate the profile at the current point and the generator will continue at its current setpoints for Saturation Pressure, Saturation Temperature and Flow.
+Selecting Stop Auto Profile from the profile menu will terminate the profile at the current point and the generator will continue at its current setpoints for Saturation Pressure, Saturation Temperature and Flow.
 Another way to exit the Auto Profile is to switch from Auto Profile to Generate or Shutdown.